schoi355/respeaker_dev/README.md

 ```
 sudo raspi-config
 ```
-Select Interfacing options -> I2C, choose <Yes> and hit Enter, then go to Finish and reboot.
+Select Interfacing options -> I2C, choose <Yes> and hit Enter.
+Then, navigate to Interface Options -> P1 GPIO and ensure GPIO is enabled.
+Then go to Finish and reboot.

 Type the command to scan the I2C bus for a connected device:
 ```